 Average pay is approximately $33.43 per hour for those with five to nine years of experience.
 The largest slice of the Stanford Hospital and Clinics workforce (31 percent) has been working for one to four years and earns, on average, $27.49 per hour.

 Certifications and Degrees

-Being an Advanced Cardiac Life Support Specialist certainly has its perks — salaries approach around $53.00 per hour and far exceed the paychecks of those without certification.
-Those with a Bachelor's Degree at Stanford Hospital and Clinics come out on top, and their salaries approach $44.74 per hour.
+Being an Advanced Cardiac Life Support Specialist certainly has its perks — salaries approach $53.00 per hour and far exceed the paychecks of those without certification.
+Those with a Bachelor's Degree at Stanford Hospital and Clinics come out on top, and their salaries approach about $45.62 per hour.